Laturas/FractranVisualizer/README.md

 - `-width` and `-height` to specify image dimensions.
 - `-s` To specify how many steps to run the fractran program.
 - `-o` To specify an output file.
+- A fractran program, specified as a comma separated list of fractions.
+All other styling is ignored (bad practice ik ik ik).

 As an example of these in action, this is the command used to generate one of the example images: